plasmoapp/pv-addon-discs/README.md

 ## Planned features

+- Copy disks like you can copy maps
 - YouTube search
 - Set distance on a jukebox
+- Custom goat horn audio
 - Make it work with hoppers
-- Custom goat horn audio
-- Copy disc like you can copy maps